NateEag/skewer-reload-stylesheets/readme.md

 # Skewer Reload Stylesheet Mode

 [skewer-mode](https://raw.github.com/skeeto/skewer-mode/master/README.md)
-is an all-elisp live-editing tool for web development in Emacs.
+is a pure-elisp live-editing tool for web development in Emacs.
 It is a glorious thing.

 Alas, when maintaining a codebase with convoluted CSS cascades, skewer's built-in CSS mode is not useful.
 Whenever you send a rule to the browser, it appends it to the DOM in a <style> tag.

-For many purposes, that works perfectly, but when several stylesheets have rules who interact closely via the cascade, skewer-mode's approach isn't usable.
-What you see while live-editing doesn't reflect what you see when you refresh.
+For many purposes, that works perfectly.

+However, when several stylesheets have rules that interact closely via the cascade, skewer-mode's approach isn't useful.
+What you see while live-editing is not what you see when you refresh.

 Enter this tiny minor mode.